bids-standard/bids-specification/src/modality-specific-files/stimuli.md

 -->
 {{ MACROS___make_columns_table("stimuli.Stimuli") }}

-This is an example of the `stimuli.tsv` file describing three images from the natural scence dataset (NSD):
+This is an example of the `stimuli.tsv` file describing three images from the natural scene dataset (NSD):

 | stimulus_id | type | description | HED | NSD_id | COCO_id |
 |------------|------|-------------|-----|---------|----------|